reethuanand/Assignment-1/README.md

 ## Context

-Pancreatic Adenocarcinoma (PAAD) is the third most common cause of death from cancer, with an overall 5-year survival rate of less than 5%
+Pancreatic Adenocarcinoma (PAAD) is the third most common cause of death from cancer, with an overall 5-year survival rate of less than 5% .RNA-Seq (RNA sequencing), is a sequencing technique to detect the quantity of RNA in a biological sample at a given moment.
-Ribonucleic acid (​ RNA​ ) is a polymeric molecule essential in various biological roles in coding, decoding, regulation and expression of genes.
-# RNA-Seq (RNA sequencing), is a sequencing technique to detect the quantity of RNA in a biological sample at a given moment.
 Here we have a dataset of normalized RNA Sequencing reads for pancreatic cancer tumors​ .
 The measurement consists of ~20,000 genes for 185 pancreatic cancer tumors.
 The file format is ​ GCT , a tab-delimited file used for sharing gene expression data and metadata (details for each sample) for samples.

 ## Data Description